frouriojs/frourio-next/README.md

   // }
 });

-// Initialize the low-level client (fc) - returns detailed response object export const lowLevelApiClient = fc({
+// Initialize the low-level client (fc) - returns detailed result object export const lowLevelApiClient = fc({
   // You can use the same options as $fc
 });

 // The root frourio.client.ts aggregates clients from subdirectories.
-// Calling $fc() or fc() gives you access to the entire API structure defined under app/api/.
+// Calling $fc() or fc() gives you access to the entire API structure defined under app/.
 ```

 Now, use the initialized clients in your frontend components or server-side code: